Part-Time GCs & Startups

 And I make it clear in the template that these figures are based on a 40-hour workweek, despite the fact that I am inclined to work 60 to 80 hours per week.
 In the template, I explain the math.
 If it's a 10% commitment, that's only 4 or 5 hours a week, which is plenty for me to handle most day-to-day issues.
 A 50% commitment is 20 hours per week.

-On a compliance note, it is not legal to defer 100% of salary, or to be paid solely in equity.
+On a compliance note, it is generally not legal to defer 100% of salary, or to be paid solely in equity.
 The wage and hour laws of virtually all states require that all employees, including officers, receive at least minimum wage.
 In Washington State, the minimum amount an officer can be paid is $250 per week.

 Equity Compensation Considerations